 - Others complain that you make a grinding noise while you sleep

-If you notice that your child is grinding his or her teeth — or has other signs or symptoms of this condition — be sure to mention it at your child's next dentist appointment.
+If you notice that your child is grinding his or her teeth — or has other signs or symptoms of bruxism — be sure to mention it at your child's next dental appointment.

 Doctors don't completely understand what causes bruxism.
 Possible physical or psychological causes may include: